kjolley/BIGSdb_documentation/user_projects.rst

 .. image:: /images/user_projects/user_projects9.png

-If user groups are in use, you can also share your project with all members of a user group (provided you are also a member of this group) from the same page.
+If user groups are in use, you can also share your project with all members of a user group from the same page.

 Once a user has been added, you can give them permission to administer (add other users, modify the description or delete) or add/remove records to the